Bayesian nonparametric tests for multivariate locations: Introduction

 where $\mathbb{P}_n=n^{-1}\sum_{i=1}^n\delta_{Y_i}$ is the empirical measure.
-The objective functions \eqref{e2} and \eqref{e3} give rise to multivariate Hodges-Lehmann estimators (\cite{oja2004multivariate}).
-The p-values of these multivariate sign and rank-based tests rely on a limiting chi-square distribution of the test statistics.
-Provided the underlying distribution is elliptically symmetric, i.e., its density is of the form

-with symmetry center $\theta$, and a positive definite scatter matrix $\Sigma$, its center of symmetry, location parameter, mean and spatial median are the same.
-In this paper, we construct Bayesian non-parametric testing procedures for multivariate locations using spatial median.
-Such a procedure is attractive because it provides a credible set for spatial median, hence a testing criterion can be formulated without depending on asymptotics.
-In other words, here we focus on the objective function of type \eqref{e1} and propose a non-parametric Bayesian testing procedure.
+The score functions \eqref{e2} and \eqref{e3} give rise to multivariate Hodges-Lehmann estimators \citep{oja2004multivariate}.
+One drawback of these multivariate sign and rank-based tests is that their $p$-values rely on a limiting chi-square distribution of the test statistics, provided the underlying distribution is elliptically symmetric (defined in Section \ref{3S2}).
+In this paper, we construct Bayesian non-parametric testing procedures for multivariate locations using the spatial median.
+In other words, here we focus on the score functions of type \eqref{e1} and propose a non-parametric Bayesian testing procedure.
+Such a procedure is more attractive because it directly provides a credible set for the spatial median through quick posterior sampling, hence a testing criterion can be formulated without depending on asymptotics.
 We assume that the observations are drawn from a random distribution $P$, and we put a Dirichlet process (details given in Section \ref{3S3}) prior on it.
-From $P$, we can infer about its median functional
+From $P$, we can infer about its spatial median functional

 where $Pf=\int f \mathrm{d}P$.
-The exact posterior distribution of $\theta(P)$ can be obtained easily by posterior simulation.
-Thus, we can form a credible region for $\theta(P)$ and our decision will be based on whether the value $\theta_0$ falls into this credible set.
+The exact posterior distribution (modulo the Monte Carlo error) of $\theta(P)$ can be obtained easily by posterior simulation.
+Thus, we can form a credible region for $\theta(P)$ and our decision is based on whether the null value $\theta_0$ falls into this credible set.
 For elliptically symmetric distributions, this testing procedure effectively studies the one-sample location problem described above, but our testing procedure can be used to study a wider range of distributions $P$, where we study the null hypothesis $H_0:\theta(P)=0$.
-We show that our testing procedure is asymptotically non-parametric and further compute the asymptotic power function under Pitman (contiguous) alternatives along possible directions.
-The two-sample test can be formulated in a similar way.
+We show that our testing procedure is asymptotically non-parametric, i.e., the limiting type I error does not depend on the true distribution, and we further compute the asymptotic power function under Pitman (contiguous) alternatives along possible directions.
+The two-sample test has be formulated in a similar way, and its properties have been explored in a similar fashion.